mjansen4857/pathplanner/Writerside/topics/pplib-Path-Groups.md

 // Use the PathPlannerAuto class to get a path group from an auto auto pathGroup = PathPlannerAuto::getPathGroupFromAutoFile("Example Auto");

-// You can also get the starting pose from the auto.
-Only call this if the auto actually has a starting pose. frc::Pose2d startingPose = PathPlannerAuto::getStartingPoseFromAutoFile("Example Auto");
 ```

 </tab>